|VACATION TRAVEL DESTINATIONS|

 The prince is surrounded by marble statues representing Europe, Asia, Africa, and the Americas (look for the buffalo); other statues symbolizing agriculture, commerce, engineering, and manufacturing are prominent.

-Over one hundred artists, composers, and poets appear as part of the Memorial's elaborate Frieze of Parnassus near its base.
-The tour also allows you exclusive access inside the memorial railings for an up close view of the details of what is one of the grandest high-Victorian gothic extravaganzas anywhere and officially titled the 'Prince Consort National Memorial'.
+Over one hundred artists, composers, and poets appear as part of the Memorial’s elaborate Frieze of Parnassus near its base.
+One of the grandest high-Victorian gothic extravaganzas anywhere the Albert Memorial, commissioned by Queen Victoria in memory of her husband who died of typhoid in 1861, is officially titled the ‘Prince Consort National Memorial’.